HoseinAhmadi97/spam_detection/README.md

 # spam_detection
-a ml model on text data for detecting spam email
+a ml model on text data for detecting spam email.